-Page PERFORMANCE HIGHLIGHTS 1 2 2 GUIDANCE 6 4 FINANCIAL AND OPERATIONAL RESULTS 6 5 27 LIQUIDITY AND CAPITAL RESOURCES 6 OUTSTANDING SHARE DATA 34 7 RELATED-PARTY TRANSACTIONS 34 8 RISKS AND UNCERTAINTIES 35 9 ACCOUNTING POLICIES 36 10 INTERNAL CONTROL 36 11 FURTHER DISCLOSURES
+Page

+1 PERFORMANCE HIGHLIGHTS 2

+2 GUIDANCE 6

+4 FINANCIAL AND OPERATIONAL RESULTS 6

+5 LIQUIDITY AND CAPITAL RESOURCES 27

+6 OUTSTANDING SHARE DATA 34

+7 RELATED-PARTY TRANSACTIONS 34

+8 RISKS AND UNCERTAINTIES 35

+9 ACCOUNTING POLICIES 36

+10 INTERNAL CONTROL 36

+11 FURTHER DISCLOSURES 37

+Fron otera Energy Cornoration ("Frontera" "FEC" or the "Company") is an oil and nas

-Frontera Energy Corporation ("Frontera", "FEC" or the "Company") is an oil and gas company formed and existing under the laws of British Columbia, Canada, that is engaged in the exploration, development, production, transportation, storage, and sale of crude oil and conventional natural gas in South America, including related investments in both upstream and midstream facilities, and is committed to working hand-in-hand with all its stakeholders to conduct business in a socially and environmentally responsible manner.
+Frontera Energy Corporation ("Frontera", "FEC" or the "Company") is an oil and gas company formed and existing under the laws of British Columbia, Canada, that is engaged in the exploration, development, production, transportation, storage, and sale crude oil and conventional natural gas in South America, including related investments in both upstream and midstream facilities, and is committed to working hand-in-hand with all its stakeholders to conduct business in a socially and environmentally responsible manner.
 The Company's common shares ("Common Shares") are listed and publicly traded on the Toronto Stock Exchange ("TSX") under the trading symbol "FEC."
 The Company's head office is located at 2000, 222 - 3 Avenue SW, Calgary, Alberta, Canada, T2P 0B4.